-This fabric comes in 108-inch widths, so a yard and a quarter of fabric will make 6 large bags, 3 small bags and a small carrying bag that all 9 of the bigger bags will fit into.
-For this project you will also need yarn or string to create the drawstring feature.
+This fabric comes in 108-inch widths, so a yard and a quarter of fabric will make six large bags, three small bags, and a small carrying bag that all nine of the bigger bags will fit into.
+For this project, you will also need yarn or string to create the drawstring.
 I strongly suggest using a sewing machine for this.
 Handsewn versions of these bags run the risk of falling apart because the stitches will not be tight enough.
-And you want to make sure these bags are as sturdy as possible!
+And you want to make sure your reusable products bags are as sturdy as possible!

 Tricot is the perfect material for reusable produce bags because it is naturally stretchy.
 When you are cutting your fabric, note that the 108″ cut edge of the fabric is the stretchy side and the yard plus length is the non-stretchy side.
 I recommend that you make the bags with the stretch going from side to side rather than top to bottom.
 This makes it so that the bag is expansive but still supported by the bottom.
 For more guidance, just follow the photo tutorial and printable instructions!

 Once your reusable produce bags are sewn together, you can print our hang tags to label them.
 Print onto copy paper or card stock, then trim with scissors or a 2-inch circle punch.
 After using a 1/4-inch hole punch to create a hang hole, we took them to get laminated at our local UPS store to protect the labels from moisture.